rcbops/rpc-openstack/scripts/artifacts-building/README.md

    [rpc-repo](http://rpc-repo.rackspace.com/lxc-images/).
 The job executes ``scripts/artifacts-building/containers/build-process.sh``.

+#### Artifact Build Tests

 As RPC-O executes deploy tests in PR's where the value for ``rpc_release`` is being changed in the PR, the artifact build scripts have been designed to adapt based on whether the previous artifacts exist for the given release or not.

-The PR tests are also implemented in parallel so that they give results back quickly, whereas the periodic jobs are set to run in the proper sequence.
-The PR jobs are all read-only (they do not upload to rpc-repo), but the periodic jobs will upload to rpc-repo if artifacts for the given release do not exist yet.
+The PR tests are implemented in parallel so that they give results back quickly.
+They are designed to simply exercise the build scripts to verify that changes are not breaking them.
+The PR tests are all read-only - they do not upload any results to rpc-repo.

+Periodic jobs are designed to build new artifacts in the proper sequence, ensuring that artifacts which depend on each other are built using their dependencies.
+If a set of artifacts does not already exist on rpc-repo for the given ``rpc_release``, the periodic job will upload artifacts for it if the build is successful.
 To replace artifacts for a series, execute the periodic job for the series with ``REPLACE_ARTIFACTS`` set to ``YES``.

 #### Artifact Consumption Process